hbrmn/hbrmn.github.io/_pages/about.md

 My research interest
 ======
-II am currently focused on researching the structural changes that occur during the relaxation and crystallization (or devitrification) of glasses.
+I am currently focused on researching the structural changes that occur during the relaxation and crystallization (or devitrification) of glasses.
 My aim is to understand the critical factors that govern the survival or death of the vitreous state.
 This is an essential area of study because, once the first crystal nucleus is formed, the crystallization of glass becomes a spontaneous and unstoppable process.
 Despite decades of research in this field, many questions concerning the mechanisms and kinetics of the crystallization process remain unanswered.
 However, these questions are of fundamental importance to glass science and all technologies that rely on it.

 The significance of understanding the stability of glasses becomes even more apparent when we consider how much they have become an integral part of our daily lives.
 Glasses are now indispensable to most modern technologies, from smartphones and computer screens to the windows in our homes and cars.
 Moreover, many people rely on glasses or contact lenses to correct their vision, making them an essential tool for millions of individuals around the world.